-1. Follow the school sanctions as displayed on KS1/KS2 sanction sheet (See Appendix A.1)

-2. If a child continues then Head teacher/Behaviour Lead will speak to the parents and the child will be asked to be off the premises at lunchtime for a specified period (refer to Pastoral Support Plan Appendix F).
+- 1. Follow the school sanctions as displayed on KS1/KS2 sanction sheet (See Appendix A) - 2.
+If a child continues then SLT will speak to the parents and the child will be asked to be off the premises at lunchtime for a specified period (Pastoral Support Plan).
 The length of which will be determined at the discretion of the Head in relation to the incident and reviewed fortnightly.